-The international purse seine fishery in the WCPO operates in a tightly concentrated area in the equatorial band, with the highest catches in the zone 5N - 10S.
-The Guam, CNMI, and Hawaii bottomfish fisheries are north of the operational range of the international purse seine fisheries and are therefore not expected to overlap with the Action Area.
+The international purse seine fishery in the WCPO operates in a tightly concentrated area in the equatorial band, with the highest catches in the zone 5°N - 10°S. The Guam, CNMI, and Hawaii bottomfish fisheries are north of the operational range of the international purse seine fisheries and are therefore not expected to overlap with the Action Area.
 Like the IATTC, even though these fisheries occur outside of the Action Area, past and on-going effects of these fisheries have led to the current status of the oceanic whitetip shark within the Action Area.

-Between 2008 and 2015, there were approximately 68,000 to 142,000 annual sets by the international purse seine fleet operating in the WCPO exclusive of those by the United States fleet (data from the Western and Central Pacific Fisheries Commission websiteError!
-Bookmark not defined.).
+Between 2008 and 2015, there were approximately 68,000 to 142,000 annual sets by the international purse seine fleet operating in the WCPO exclusive of those by the United States fleet (data from the Western and Central Pacific Fisheries Commission website).
 The WCPO purse seine fishery as a whole, exclusive of the United States fleet, was observed at rates between 44-69% from 2013-2017.
-In contrast, the United States fleet has, since 2010, received 100% coverage, although not all data are available (see discussion in the Effects Analysis section).
+In contrast, the United States fleet has received 100% coverage since 2010, although not all data are available (see discussion in the Effects Analysis section).
 We note that much of the best scientific and commercial data available in the literature based on WCPO data is inclusive of United States data and we generally cannot separate the United States portion from the greater WCPO data.

 From 2009 to 2016, the average median number of oceanic whitetip shark captures per year in this fishery was 493 (range: 469 to 5,201 individuals; Figure 3; Peatman et al. 2017).
 We note that these data reviews all fisheries in the WCPFC's convention area, which includes United States fisheries.
 Since 2009, bycatch levels have been relatively low and stable (Figure 3; Peatman et al. 2017).
+Updates provided by Peatman and Nichols (2021) show slightly increased catch estimates from 2018-2020 (see Table 8 in Peatman and Nichols 2021).

 Figure 3.
-Predicted total annual oceanic whitetip bycatch (numbers) by year for large-scale purse seine fleets.
-Source Peatman et al. 2017.
+Predicted total annual oceanic whitetip bycatch (numbers) by year for large-scale purse seine fleets between 2002 and 2020.
+Ninety-five percent confidence intervals (95% CI) shown in boxplot whiskers.
+Source: Peatman and Nichol 2021.

 Peatman et al. (2017) provided modeled estimations of oceanic whitetip shark catches due to the lack of record submissions to the WCPFC by several nations in the smaller purse seine vessel fleet, and due to lower than mandated observer coverage rates.
 Actual observed numbers of individuals caught for this period (n = 1,822), for the large-scale purse seine fleet, are provided in (Peatman et al. 2017).
-An update was provided by Peatman et al. (2018a) for the 2017 fishing season and reported 721 oceanic whitetip sharks, resulting in total median bycatch estimate of 13,882 from 2003 to 2017.
-As Peatman et al. (2018a) discusses, observer coverage was low for vessels of some nations, and the bycatch estimates should be considered preliminary.
+An update was provided by Peatman and Nichol (2021) resulting in total median bycatch estimate of 15,267 from 2003 to 2020.
+As both Peatman et al. (2017) and Peatman and Nichol (2021) discuss, observer coverage was low for vessels of some nations, and there were difficulties for observer placement due to the Covid-19 pandemic.
+Thus, the bycatch estimates should be considered preliminary.
 However, at this time, this is considered the best scientific data available for this fishery and Region.